choweric/JunctureTest/README.md

 ## Center of Activities

 Most of the daily activities of these people are centered around Central, Hong Kong.
+Most of the daily activities of these people are centered around Central, Hong Kong.
+Most of the daily activities of these people are centered around Central, Hong Kong.
+Most of the daily activities of these people are centered around Central, Hong Kong.
 <param ve-map center="22.28,114.1588" zoom="13">

 ## Personal Relationships

 The Ho Tung family has a close network of personal relationship with other elites in Hong Kong.
+The Ho Tung family has a close network of personal relationship with other elites in Hong Kong.
+The Ho Tung family has a close network of personal relationship with other elites in Hong Kong.
+The Ho Tung family has a close network of personal relationship with other elites in Hong Kong.
 <param ve-vis-network title="Anna Maria Luisa de Medici's Network" url="https://raw.githubusercontent.com/JSTOR-Labs/plant-humanities/main/graphs/peony_medici.tsv">